bcgov/sbc-mcap/README.md

 Q. How do I determine the "hours of operation" of the webchat & live assist services?

 >Hours of Operation are determined by a single Web Service call.
 An example of this is shown in the Live Assist example code.
-The "SPA_ENV_MCAP_MAINTENANCE_FLAG" variable returned from that server determines if services are open or closed with "true" meaning "closed".
+The `SPA_ENV_MCAP_MAINTENANCE_FLAG` variable returned from that server determines if services are open.
 This feature will be updated in future web service releases to include more granular hours of operation information.